 If you’re an American citizen traveling to Europe, you will likely be heading to countries within the Schengen Area - the group of nations which have abolished border controls between each other.
-These include most European Union states including, France, Germany, Italy, Spain, the Netherlands, Poland, and the Scandinavian nations.
+These include most European Union (EU) states such as France, Germany, Italy, Spain, the Netherlands, Poland, and the Scandinavian nations.
 It does not include the U.K.

 I’m an American passport holder or resident, will I require a Schengen Visa?

-Schengen visa US citizens: American citizens traveling to the Schengen Area for fewer than 90 days do not need to apply for a visa.
+U.S.A Schengen Visas: American citizens traveling to the Schengen Area for fewer than 90 days do not need to apply for a visa.
 From 2021, they will need to apply for an ETIAS visa waiver before travel, which can be obtained online and will cost €7 ($7.82).
 If you’re planning on staying for longer than 90 days, you will require a long-stay visa or residency permit.

 How do I apply for a Schengen Visa and what are the requirements?

 You need to apply at the embassy of the country you’re staying the longest in.
-So, if you were planning to spend 10 days in France, a week in Italy, and a week in Germany, you would apply at the French Embassy.
+So, if you were planning to spend 10 days in France, a week in Italy, and a week in Germany, you would apply at the French Embassy or Consulate.
 If you are staying in two countries for an equal amount of time, you should apply wherever you plan to visit first.
 You also need to check the procedures of the country you are looking to apply to - such as whether they use visa centers to process applications - and the location of your nearest embassy, consulate, or visa application center.
 These are located in major cities, such as Miami, San Francisco, Los Angeles, Chicago, Washington D.C., or New York.